 Care from a nurse specialist 4 times per day

-Symptoms treated with medication - may take time for nurse to arrive to administer dosage [32]
+Symptoms treated with medication - may take time for the nurse to arrive to administer the dosage [32]

 Symptoms treated with medication immediately

-Nurse specialists look for how patient is reacting, breathing, heart rate and blood pressure
+Nurse specialists look for how the patient is reacting, breathing, heart rate and blood pressure

 Medical staff look for physical symptoms as well as psychological reactions to discuss during further treatment